Book II — The Law of Lead

 Standard Actions (Tempo varies by weapon)

-- Steady Shot — full-pool ranged attack at weapon’s Base Tempo.
+- Steady Shot: full-pool ranged attack at the weapon’s Base Tempo.

-- Reload (Speed Loader) (4): if you have a speed-loader, moon clip, or break-top mechanism.
+- Reload (Speed Loader) (4): for revolvers, moon clips, or break-top mechanisms.

-- Interact (4): flip a table, pick up an item, kick a door.
+- Interact (4): flip a table, pick up an item, kick a door, pull a lever.

 Slow Actions (Tempo 6+)